OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The second [feature](https://octopus.com/docs/deployment-process/configuration-features) is the `Service`.
 This feature is used to build a [Service resource](http://g.octopushq.com/KubernetesServiceResource).

 The third [feature](https://octopus.com/docs/deployment-process/configuration-features) is the `Ingress`.
-This feature is used to be a [Ingress resource](http://g.octopushq.com/KubernetesIngressResource).
+This feature is used to build a [Ingress resource](http://g.octopushq.com/KubernetesIngressResource).

 ![Deploy Container Resources](deploy-container.svg)